survivejs/react-book/manuscript/06_react_and_flux.md

 }
 ```

-Now the implementation of our `App` is quite clean.
-We have managed to separate various concerns into separate aspects.
-We can take the approach further by converting our HOCs into decorators.

-Note how much neater our `App` is now.
-You can clearly see that we want to persist this component and connect it to a certain store.
+Note how much code this simple decorator removes from our `App`.
+If we wanted to add more stores to the system and connect them to components, it would be trivial now.
+Even better we could connect multiple stores to a single component easily.

 We can build new decorators for various functionalities, such as undo, in this manner.
-By slicing our logic into higher order components we get an application that is easier to develop.
-Best of all decorators such as the one we implemented can be easily reused in some other project.
+Every time we feel like logic is starting to creep into our components, it can be a good idea to stop for a while and see if a decorator could be extracted.

+Decorators provide a nice way to slice logic out of our components while increasing maintainability of our projects.
+Even better well designed decorators can be usable across projects.

 ## Using `AltContainer` Instead of a Decorator

 Even though our `@connect` is kind of cool, we can use something special Alt provides just for this purpose.
-It provides `AltContainer` that does the same thing and a bit more.
-Consider the example below:
+It provides `AltContainer` wrapper that does the same thing and a bit more.
+This means we can get rid of our custom decorator and replace it with something more official.

 **app/components/App.jsx**